1881 SAFA season

 The 1881 South Australian Football Association season was the 5th season of the top-level Australian rules football competition in South Australia.
 The premiership season began on Saturday 7 May.

 went on to record its 4th consecutive premiership.

 The years premiership trophy was called the Fowler Challenge Cup.
+Players were also presented with an individual Gold Medal engraved with their name and on the reverse side - S.A.F.A.
+Season 1881 The Fowler Champion Medal Won by Norwood.

+Adelaide and Kensington Football Clubs (Merger and Resignation from SAFA)

-and Kensington merged at a meeting held on 11 April 1881 to create full squads of a senior and second twenty and it was decided that the colour of the club be black-and scarlet guernsey, hose, and cap, and navy blue knickerbockers but resigned from the competition after 4 games.
+Adelaide and Kensington merged at a meeting held on 11 April 1881 to create full squads of a senior and second twenty and it was decided that the colour of the club be black-and scarlet guernsey, hose, and cap, and navy blue knickerbockers but resigned from the competition after 4 games.

 It was then reported endeavours were being made to induce the North Adelaide Juniors and the North Parks to amalgamate and apply to the Association for permission to take up the fixtures of the Adelaide and Kensington Club.
-However, this didn't eventuate but the two clubs would merge and join the SAFA in 1885 as a new Adelaide senior team.
+However, this didn't eventuate but the two clubs would merge and join as a new Adelaide SAFA senior team in 1885.

+Old Adelaide Club disbanded but Kensington organised a number of matches against non-SAFA Clubs including North Park and Unley.
+On the Public Holiday Monday 8 August 1881, Kensington visited Mount Barker in the Adelaide Hills where the result was a draw - 1 goal 6 behinds to Mount Barker 1 goal 5 behinds.

+In 1882, Kensington joined the Adelaide and Suburban Football Association and never rejoined the senior SAFA.
+Kensington would play four seasons (1882 to 1885) in the Adelaide and Suburban Football Association before resigning in April 1886 and dissolving.